COVID-19 risks

 <Relocation>

-Please submit your residence notification to the nearest Japanese diplomatic mission either by paper or via ORRnet.
+Please submit a paper residence notification to the nearest Japanese diplomatic mission or use ORRnet to submit your residence notification.

 [Contact Information]